 Best time to launch a product

-In my experience, the best day to release a new product is early in the week (Monday or Tuesday).
+From what I’ve found, the best day to release a new product is early in the week (Monday or Tuesday).
 The reason is because it seems to increase your chance of being included in the “New Products” Newsletter that goes out every Wednesday, which could give you added exposure.
 The worst days to release a new product are Friday, Saturday, and Sunday because most consumers have already checked out for the weekend and site traffic is low.

 I also try to promote my new products around 10am EST to target the working crowd on the east coast of the United States and the early risers on the west coast.
 Please bear in mind, this has been my experience only — you might find different days or times that work better for you.